abra1193/Zando/README.md

 ## CI/CD Integration
 [![Zando workflow](https://github.com/abra1193/Zando/actions/workflows/gradle.yml/badge.svg)](https://github.com/abra1193/Zando/actions/workflows/gradle.yml)

-This framework is integrated with GitHub Actions to run tests automatically on every pull request change.
+This framework is integrated with GitHub Actions to run tests automatically on every pull request change or commit to master.
 The configuration for running the tests is defined in `.github/workflows/gradle.yml`.
 This enables seamless continuous integration, ensuring that tests are run on every change.